unloadco/ISPConfig3-Ubuntu-Debian-Installer/README.md

 ISPConfig 3 Installer
 =====================

-This script will install all of the necessary programs and changes that need to be made to get ISPConfig running successfully.
-It uses the Perfect Server guide from Falko Timme as the guide.
+This script will install all of the necessary programs and changes that need to be made to get ISPConfig 3 running successfully.
+It uses the Perfect Server guide from Srijan Kishore of [HowtoForge](https://www.howtoforge.com/perfect-server-ubuntu-14.10-with-nginx-bind-dovecot-and-ispconfig-3) as the guide.
 If you would like, you can manually install all of the things needed using the guides that he has provided.
 I am just trying to streamline the process.

 There are some things to note.